rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ### field_values pipe

 `<q> | field_values field_name` [pipe](https://docs.victoriametrics.com/victorialogs/logsql/#pipes) returns all the values for the given [`field_name` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model)
-with the number of logs per each value returned from `<q>` [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax).
+with the number of logs for each value returned from `<q>` [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax).
 For example, the following query returns all the values with the number of matching logs for the field `level` over logs for the last 5 minutes:

 ```logsql
 _time:5m | field_values level
 ```

-It is possible limiting the number of returned values by adding `limit N` to the end of the `field_values ...`.
+It is possible to limit the number of returned values by adding `limit N` to the end of `field_values ...`.
 For example, the following query returns up to 10 values for the field `user_id` over logs for the last 5 minutes:

 ```logsql
 _time:5m | field_values user_id limit 10
 ```

 If the limit is reached, then the set of returned values is random.
-Also the number of matching logs per each returned value is zeroed for performance reasons.
+Also the number of matching logs for each returned value is zeroed for performance reasons.

 See also: